chriskrycho/v5.chriskrycho.com/site/journal/2023/jj init.md

   - at: 2023-07-24T12:08:00-0700
     changes: >
       Describing my current feelings about the `jj split` and auto-committed working copy vs. `git add --patch` (as mediated by a <abbr>UI</abbr>).

+  - at: 2023-07-24T15:55:00-0700
+    changes: >
+      Correcting my description of revision behavior per discussion with the maintainer.

 draft: true